-On this page you will find the most current South Carolina hemp law along with a history of how South Carolina hemp bills have progressed through the State capitol over the years.
+No hemp was grown last year in South Carolina.
+South Carolina began licensing hemp farmers for the first time in 2018.
+On this page you will find South Carolina hemp law along with a history of how South Carolina hemp bills have progressed through the State capitol over the years.
 We also provide links to important information concerning South Carolina hemp programs and state agency advisories or opinion letters.
 Our goal is to keep the public, media and policy makers informed on each states status concerning hemp law and policy.

 South Carolina bill H 3559 summary: To Provide A Definition For The Term “human Consumption”, To Create The South Carolina Industrial Hemp Program, To Provide That Industrial Hemp Is An Agricultural Crop Upon Which An Institution Of Higher Education May Conduct Research, To Provide That Industrial Hemp Or Hemp Products May Not Be Considered An Adulterant, To Provide Provisions That Regulate The Growing, Selling, And Importation Of Industrial Hemp And Hemp Seed, To Delete The Provision That Excludes Industrial Hemp From The Definition Of Marijuana, To Revise The Provision That Specifies That Certain Conduct Regarding The Manufacturing, Distribution, Purchase, And Other Activities Relating To Disguising Marijuana To Make It Appear To Be Industrial Hemp, And To Provide For Laboratory Testing Of Industrial Hemp.